aamaanaa/strinova-linux/README.md

 - Guide for: [`Lutris`](./lutris/INSTALLATION.md)
 - Guide for: [`Bottles`](./bottles/INSTALLATION.md)

+**Please, do NOT use the install scripts from the [`Lutris website`](https://github.com/aamaanaa/strinova-linux/issues/2) !** Use the methods provided in this repo only.
+Help will not be given if you use methods or scripts from other sources!

 ### Tested systems & configurations
 check out [`TESTED`](./TESTED.md) for more information.
 This should you give a good idea of how this game runs under certain configurations.